 - The Stirling and St Andrews Graduate Programme was ranked the third best Philosophy programme in the UK in the latest Philosophical Gourmet Report.

-- Students have a number of optional modules with a focus on philosophy to choose from.
+- Students can choose from a number of optional modules with a focus on philosophy.

 You will be able to choose from a range of undergraduate modules in philosophy according to your own interests.
 At least one module must be selected from two compulsory modules designed to introduce students to key philosophical ideas and techniques.
 Students on the Conversion course do not write a dissertation.